Unity-Technologies/ml-agents/docs/Training-PPO.md

 ### Lambda

-`lambd` corresponds to the `lambda` parameter used when calculating the Generalized Advantage Estimate ([GAE](https://arxiv.org/abs/1506.02438)).
+`lambda` corresponds to the `lambda` parameter used when calculating the Generalized Advantage Estimate ([GAE](https://arxiv.org/abs/1506.02438)).
 This can be thought of as how much the agent relies on its current value estimate when calculating an updated value estimate.
 Low values correspond to relying